dipjyotisikder/PocketWallet/PocketWallet.Bkash/README.md

 ﻿# PocketWallet.Bkash

-A modern .NET 6 library for seamless Bkash payment integration in your applications.
+A modern .NET Standard 2.0 library for seamless Bkash payment integration in your applications.

 ## Introduction

 ### What is PocketWallet.Bkash?

-PocketWallet.Bkash is a comprehensive .NET 6 library that simplifies integration with Bkash, Bangladesh's leading mobile financial service.
+PocketWallet.Bkash is a comprehensive .NET Standard 2.0 library that simplifies integration with Bkash, Bangladesh's leading mobile financial service.
 This library streamlines payment processing for businesses and developers by providing an easy-to-use interface for Bkash transactions.

 ### Why Choose PocketWallet.Bkash?